 - discomfort and perhaps itching from your healing wounds

-- some swelling around the area where your graft was taken from, for example your leg
+- some swelling and bruising around the area where your graft was taken from, for example your leg

 - tiredness, and mood swings – feeling upset and emotional